ibexa/documentation-user/docs/content_management/workflow_management/work_with_versions.md

 ## Edit drafts

-If you are assigned to a draft version of a content item for [review](editorial_workflow.md), when you click the **Edit draft** icon in **My dashboard**, the **Review queue** table, you see the **Event(s)** timeline that lists all the transitions that this content has gone through.
+If you're assigned to a draft version of a content item for [review](editorial_workflow.md), when you click the **Edit draft** icon in **My dashboard**, the **Review queue** table, you see the **Event(s)** timeline that lists all the transitions that this content has gone through.